Head Coach Dan Lambert

 A skilled golfer, he lives in Kelowna with his wife Melanie and their three daughters.

-Kim lives in Kelowna with his wife Bonnie and they continue to enjoy young daughter Ellie.
+Mallette lives in Kelowna with his wife Susie and their two daughters.

 Skills Coach Kim Gellert